blueOkiris/forset/README.md

   + Harm can be wended by the next scoring to speak about
 - L is luck, and is the how likely it is to do 25% more harm

-In the likeness above, I've just made a twin for each scorign, but in truly, they will be unalike.
+In the likeness above, I've just made a twin for each scoring, but in truly, they will be unalike.

 Where do they come from then?